AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns.markdown

 # Background

-> There is very little backgrounnd on this topic without entering direclty into Orlando's topic `Ruled Surfaces`.
-> Some background that must be included:

 1. Burj Khalifa interior panelling [@meredith2012burj]
 2. Ghery's architecture in general uses same width metal sheets to cover entire buildings, although I am not shure if that is not Orlando's subject either...
 3. Denis Shelden thesis on constructability of gherys architecture [@shelden2002digital]
 4. MAYBE??
 Include non-optimized builidng examples to demonstrate the method's usefulness.
 5. Looking for other built examples or previous/further research on the subject.

-# Computer programs using this technique
+## Computer programs using this technique

 There are no programs that develop this technique "out of the box", but it it based on simple algorithms and can be easily reproduced in any of the latest 3D modeling programs that allow any form of scripting (visual or otherwise) to generate and manipulate 3D geometries.
 Some examples of this might be: